tifennf/pastabox/README.md

 started from eframe template: https://github.com/emilk/eframe_template/

 Features:
- - ONLY windows support for now, because i use windows :/
+ - ONLY windows support for now, because why not
  - auto import your last clipboard ( possible to turn off )
  - add/remove/COPY clipboard from the pastabox
  - clipboard history